 Google has finally gone all-in with gesture controls and has made a change that will likely split the community.
 The back button is gone.
 Instead of Android Pie's navigation buttons, which was an elongated home button and a back arrow, there's a thinner home button and nothing else.
 To go back, Android is opting to use the popular gesture found in many third-party apps — swiping from either the left or right edge of the screen to the center will act as the back button from now.
 You can adjust the sensitivity as to how hard or soft you have swipe to help avoid unnecessary activation.

-However, Google has learned from their mistake from the past.
-Unlike Android Pie where Pixel users were forced to use the gesture navigation even if they didn't like it, Google is now making the three button navigation mandatory for any smartphone running Android 10 "Q." This means the implementation will be similar to the Essential PH-1 version of Android 9 Pie which include an option in "Gestures," letting users choose which navigation system they wish to run, full gesture controls or three button navigation.
+However, Google has learned from its mistake from the past.
+Unlike Android Pie, where Pixel users were forced to use the gesture navigation even if they didn't like it, Google is now making the three-button navigation mandatory for any smartphone running Android 10 "Q." This means the implementation will be similar to the Essential PH-1 version of Android 9 Pie which includes an option in "Gestures," letting users choose which navigation system they wish to run, full gesture controls or three-button navigation.

 Without buttons, there is no way to disable screen pinning activate.
 The feature, which has been a stable in Android since 5.0 Marshmellow, let you limit access to only one app when lending out your phone.
 However, the method to unlock has always been the back button and the home button.
 Without the navigation button of any kind, there is no longer a way to unlock your phone.

 When the users are using gesture controls, unpinning a screen will require a swipe up and hold.
 Users who were worried this feature will be sacrificed with the new gesture navigation have nothing to fear.